Buckle up for the FTC disclosure ride here. The following article was last updated on Oct 24, 2025 ...

 Mesh Bag:

-Place the contained helmet liner into a washing machine with other dirty towels or laundry you may have.
+Place the contained helmet liner into a washing machine with other dirty towels or laundry you may have on hand.
 It's better to wash your helmet liner with other laundry than by itself.
-This stops the liner from being bounced around during a spin cycle or from creating an unbalanced load.
+This prevents the spin cycle from bouncing the liner around or creating an unbalanced load.

-Add an appropriate amount of non-toxic laundry detergent and proceed with a normal wash cycle.
-Once finished, DO NOT MACHINE DRY.
-Instead, space the liner materials evenly away from one another on a drying rack before reinstalling after a few hours.
+Add an appropriate amount of nontoxic laundry detergent and proceed with a normal wash cycle.
+Once finished, DO NOT MACHINE-DRY.
+Instead, space the liner materials evenly away from one another on a drying rack, then reinstall after a few hours.

 There you have it!
 By following the above steps, you should now have a clean, clear, ride-ready motorcycle helmet (and liner) that's free from bacterial odor.
-Revisiting these instructions on a quarterly or mileage basis will insure a better riding experience.
+Reviewing these instructions quarterly or by mileage will ensure a better riding experience with a reliably clean motorcycle helmet.

 How Do You Clean Your Motorcycle Helmet?